 Sustainability

-After calculation, our battery power is projected to sustain our sensor and MSP boards for about 3 months.
+After calculation, our battery power is projected to sustain our sensor and CC3200 boards for about 3 months.
 In an industry perspective, only four annual system inspection while switching the battery required is considered practical and beyond par.

 Health and Safety